olahallvall/FlowDance/README.md

 {
     var traceId = Guid.NewGuid();

-    // The top-most compensation scope is referred to as the root scope.
+    // The top-most compensation span is referred to as the root span.
     // Root scope
     using (CompensationSpan compSpanRoot =
             new CompensationSpan("http://localhost/TripBookingService/Compensation", traceId, _loggerFactory))